jporeilly/K8s/Labs/04 Services/01 Services/Services.md

 #### <font color='red'>IMPORTANT:</font>
 <strong>Please ensure you start with a clean environment.
-As we are replacing the defgault minikube loadbalancer, its recommended to start with a clean environment.
+As we are replacing the default minikube loadbalancer, its recommended to start with a clean environment.

 **Do not start the minikube tunnel.**</strong>